solliancenet/microsoft-postgresql-developer-guide/05_AI/05_04_Responsible_AI.md

 ## Responsible AI

-It is easy to be fascinated with AI and Generative AI in particular, but you need to consider how you would use it responsibly.
-You need to consider things like how to ensure the output is fair, non-harmful and more.
-This chapter aims to provide you with mentioned context, what to consider, and how to take active steps to improve your AI usage.
+It is easy to be fascinated with AI and Generative AI in particular, but consider what might be needed to use it responsibly.
+Consider things like how to ensure the output is fair, non-harmful and more.
+This chapter aims to provide this background context, what to consider, and how to take active steps to improve application AI usage.

 ## Principles